Anne Phyfe Palmer, Owner/Studio Director

 Having relocated to the area from New England in 2012, Kellie feels Seattle is the perfect home for her passions, which include not only yoga, but also community, gardening, and the great outdoors.
 On the weekends, you’ll find Kellie exploring the beautiful Pacific Northwest with her husband and dog in their ’91 VW Vanagon.

-As Operations Manager, Lauren works hard to create a community centered practice space as diverse and eclectic as the neighborhoods in which the first 8 Limbs find hOMe.
+As Managing Director, Lauren works hard to create a community-centered practice space as diverse and eclectic as the neighborhoods 8 Limbs inhabits.
 Lauren is deeply dedicated to celebrating and honoring the uniqueness of every individual who practices here while relishing in the opportunity to embody conscious, evolved, green, and women-powered business practices.
+Ushering the legacy of 8 Limbs’ 20+ year tenure as Seattle’s premiere yoga center into an adaptable, modern, compassionate business and an epicenter for genuine connection through yoga both on and off the mat for the next 20 years is a humbling honor.

 Lauren has a BA in the Comparative History of Ideas, emphasis on Critical Theory/Culture Studies, with double minors from the School of Aquatic Fisheries Sciences, emphasis on Aquatic Ecology and Conservation Management, University of Washington.